 Sean now leads the dietary supplement division of the firm and has handled large mass torts involving diet drugs like Hydroxycut, a recalled weight loss and workout supplement which caused acute liver failure, transplants and death.
 He is currently heading a large litigation with hundreds of lawsuits against USPLabs, a Dallas dietary supplement firm with several lines of synthetic, illegal, ineffective and unsafe weight loss and workout supplements causing scores of serious injuries including death, transplant, heart attack, stroke and liver failure.
 Recently, after being forced to withdraw and recall these products, the principals of USPLabs were indicted for their illegal behavior.

-He leads the Bravelle litigation, a series of lawsuits surrounding the 2015 Class 3 recall of the follicle-stimulating hormone.
 Finally, he leads the WEN litigation, which involves the temporary and permanent hair loss of thousands of women due to the use of synthetic preservatives and fragrances at dangerous levels.
 In fact, some of these ingredients are illegal in Europe.

 Admissions and Memberships